On generating series of finitely presented operads: Nonsymmetric operads

 where (as above) $\mu$ is the generator placed in the root vertex of both $v$ and $g_j$, and the subtrees growing from the $i$-th incoming arrow of $\mu$ are denoted by $v^i$ and $g_{j}^i$ respectively.
 The internal summation is taken over the subsets $\{g_{1},\ldots,g_{s}\} \subset \Phi_v$ of cardinality $s$ such that the corresponding left common multiple $[v\cup g_{1}\cup\ldots\cup g_{s}]$ is different from zero and is not divisible by any element of $\Phi$.

 So, we have constructed a system of the recursive equations~(\ref{series::recurent}).
 To show that this algorithm is correct, it remains to bound the number of equations.
-This is made in the next Lemma.
+This is achieved in the next Lemma.